Esri/position-analysis-js/README.md

                  [the proxy page documentation](http://developers.arcgis.com/en/javascript/jshelp/ags_proxy.html)
                  for further details.
 - proxyUrl: the relative or absolute URL to the proxy page.
+- labelColor: the label color, expressed as a hex string (e.g. "#738C3D").
 - locateEventUrl: the URL of the geoprocessing task used by the Locate Event tool.
 - locateEventInputParameterName: the feature set input parameter name for the Locate Event tool.
 - locateEventOutputLinesParameterName: the name of the lines output parameter for the Locate Event tool.